AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

+The generated motions from text-to-3D motion models are represented using either 3D skeleton poses or 3D avatars, where the motion in skeleton poses often capture the movement of the human's major joints, while the movement of 3D avatars represent more fine-grained movements as well.
+We discuss them separately below.

-\textbf{Text-to-Motion.} Some works focus on generating motions that correspond to an input text description.
-JL2P \cite{ahuja2019language2pose} learns a joint text-pose embedding space via an autoencoder to map text to pose motions.
+\textit{Text-to-3D Skeleton Motion.} To generate 3D skeleton motions that correspond to an input text description, JL2P \cite{ahuja2019language2pose} learns a joint text-pose embedding space via an autoencoder to map text to pose motions.
 Text2Action \cite{ahn2018text2action} introduces a GAN-based model to synthesize pose sequences from language descriptions.
 To generate multiple sequential and compositional actions, Ghosh et al. \cite{ghosh2021synthesis} adopt a GAN-based hierarchical two-stream approach.
-TEMOS \cite{petrovich2022temos} and T2M \cite{guo2022generating} employ a VAE to synthesize diverse motions.
-MotionCLIP \cite{tevet2022motionclip} leverages the rich semantic knowledge of CLIP \cite{radford2021learning} to align text with the synthesized motion.
+Some works \cite{guo2022generating} also explore employing a VAE to synthesize diverse motions.
+Following the development of CLIP, MotionCLIP \cite{tevet2022motionclip} leverages the rich semantic knowledge of CLIP \cite{radford2021learning} to align text with the synthesized motion.
 T2M-GPT \cite{zhang2023generating} autoregressively generates motion tokens via GPT, and a VQ-VAE \cite{van2017neural} to decode the tokens to motions, which can handle challenging text descriptions and generate high-quality motion sequences.
-Recently, DMs have also been explored for text-to-motion synthesis (e.g., MDM \cite{tevet2023human}, MotionDiffuse \cite{zhang2022motiondiffuse}, MoFusion \cite{dabral2023mofusion}) which have also shown to be capable of generating varied motions with many vivid and fine details.
+Recently, DMs have also been explored for text-to-motion synthesis as well (e.g., MDM \cite{tevet2023human}, MoFusion \cite{dabral2023mofusion}) which have also shown to be capable of generating varied motions with many vivid and fine details.

+\textit{Text-to-3D Avatar Motion.} Several works explore motion generation for 3D avatars conditioned on a text description.
+Some works (e.g., AvatarCLIP \cite{hong2022avatarclip}, MotionCLIP \cite{tevet2022motionclip}) rely on the rich text and semantic knowledge of CLIP to generate animations of avatars based on text input.
+TBGAN \cite{canfes2023text} also leverages CLIP with a GAN-based generator to generate facial animations.